hrs-allbsd/syspack/README.md

 		hosts
 ```

-make diff, install, and reconcile work for multiple files.
+`make diff`, `make install`, and `make reconcile` work for multiple files.
 If you want to
-limit the file handled by the make targets, you can use "make diff-rc.conf".
+limit the file handled by the make targets, you can use `make diff-rc.conf`.
-See the results of "make targets-terse".
+See the results of `make targets-terse`.

 ## Permissions